la2050/archive/_projects/2015/connected-communities-resilient-la.md

   - County of Los Angeles
   - City of Los Angeles
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '0' How did you hear about this challenge?: Website Organization(s) name(s): American Red Cross Los Angeles Region (ARCLA) Organization(s) mailing address(es): "11355 Ohio Avenue\r\nLos Angeles, CA 90025" Organization(s) website(s): www.redcrossla.org
+Mobilize for systems change: '0' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '0' Organization(s) name(s): American Red Cross Los Angeles Region (ARCLA) Organization(s) mailing address(es): "11355 Ohio Avenue\r\nLos Angeles, CA 90025" Organization(s) website(s): www.redcrossla.org